Daph1986/mamamaki/README.md

 Set it to `Python` and version `3.6 or later`.
 Copy the code you see here:<br>
 <img src="static/readme images/mongo_db_4.png" alt="MongoDB 4" width="75%" height="50%"/> <br>
 Replace the password with your own and replace the database name for your own.
+For more information about MongoDB Atlas you can look [here](https://docs.atlas.mongodb.com/).

 12. Create a `.gitignore` file type
 ```